ncm/nytm-spelling-bee/article.md

 been published] or parallel,^[Few would say that threading is what C++ has traditionally done best, in either sense] or using third-party libraries.
-In 90 ms on modern hardware, it performs some 190 million basic operations (at a cycle per iteration (!)), filtering to 5 million more-complex operations (at under 16 cycles per).
-Meanwhile, the Rust program does about the same operations in *about the same time*: a percent or two faster or slower on various hardware.
+In 90 ms on modern hardware, it performs some 190 million basic operations (at 1.5 cycles per iteration (!)), filtering to 5 million more-complex operations (at 7 cycles per).
+Meanwhile, the Rust program does about the same operations in *about the same time*: a few percent faster or slower on various hardware.
 Many variations that seemed like they ought to run the same speed or faster turned out slower, often much slower.
-By contrast, in C++ it was surprisingly difficult to discover a way to express the same operations differently and get a different run time.
+By contrast, in C++ it was hard to discover a way to express the same operations differently and get a different run time.

 Below, I present each program in fragments.
 The code may be denser than you are used to, just to keep it to one printed page.
 When I write "much